devasivaram/LB-using-terraform-and-ansible/README.md

 ### Conclusion
-This is a classic load balancer with provisioning using ansible and terraform with serial flag.
+This is a classic load balancer with provisioning using ansible and terraform with serial keyword.
 Please contact me when you encounter any difficulty error while using this terrform code.
 Thank you and have a great day!

 ### ⚙️ Connect with Me